betocool-prog/migen-litex-intro/README.md

 I'm separating the different sections in chapters, and will try to update them regularly, basically the more I understand something the easier it should be to explain.

+Make sure you install Litex and Migen as specified in the quickstart guide, as this is not covered in here.

 ## Chapters
 1. [Basic Blinky](./Chapter01_BasicBlinky/)